 world's most respected and well-established banks and businesses,

-global pro bono practice, one of the few in the world, underscores
+practice, established in 2010, is one of the few in the world, and

-its commitment to human rights and social justice worldwide.
+underscores the firm's commitment to human rights and social

 IN THE NEWS